 YWCA Northeast Kansas is dedicated to promoting racial equity by partnering with individuals, organizations, and businesses through racial justice training, advocacy, outreach and education.

 YWCA Facilitators are committed to racial justice work.
 As an active member of the movement to promote positive race relations, facilitators carry the responsibility of promoting a safe environment for all participants to share personal experiences and opinions regarding the topics of race and racism.

-Our next Racial Justice Facilitation training series is scheduled for Mondays, November 5th, 12th, and 19th from 6:00 to 8:30 PM.
+Our next Racial Justice Facilitation training series is scheduled for Fridays, January 11th, 18th, and 21st from 9AM to Noon.
 All of the sessions will be held at the YWCA Northeast Kansas.